trishulio/brewcraft-backend/README.md

 Run app in docker using:
 docker-compose build --no-cache && docker-compose up

-Note: When creating postgres server in pgadmin, use the name of the postgres container(brewcraft_postgres_1) as the host
+Note: When creating postgres server in pgadmin, use the name of the postgres container(postgresdb) as the host